CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-extras.md

 are instructed, for the proficiency attained by the students is directly related to the teaching methods utilized in the classroom.

+**Based upon current research findings in shorthand, Anderson recommends that teachers seriously consider incorporating the following practices in their shorthand teaching:**

-Use either the functional or the manual method of teaching, whichever will give the best results, making certain adjustments which need to be made as indicated below.
+1. Use either the functional or the manual method of teaching, whichever will give the best results, making certain adjustments which need to be made as indicated below.
 2. Emphasize theory throughout the shorthand program, but most